Daryl Mosley: Solo Work

 In 2022, Mosley released the critically acclaimed album, "Small Town Dreamer" on Pinecastle Records.
-The album featured the #1 song, "Transistor Radio" ('Bluegrass Unlimited' May 2022).
+The album featured three #1 songs; "Transistor Radio" (Bluegrass Unlimited, May 2022), "Mama's Bible" (Bluegrass Today, February 2023) and "He's With Me" (Cashbox Magazine, October 2023).
+In 2023, Mosley released his third album, "A Life Well Lived" on Pinecastle Records.
+The album features three #1 songs: "Big God" (Real Southern Gospel Chart, April 2023), "The Bible In The Drawer" (Real Southern Gospel Chart, October 2023) and "Mayberry State of Mind" (Roots Music Report, June 2024).

+In 2024, Mosley released "Long Days & Short Stories," his fourth solo album for Pinecastle Records.
+It featured the number one songs, "When The Good Old Days Were New" (Banjo Radio, August 2024), "Me & Mr. Howard," (Banjo Radio, January 2025) and "When I Can't Reach Up," (Real Southern Gospel, May 2025).
+Daryl also recorded the duet "Everyday Blessings" with Jaelee Roberts.
+The song, featured on Rick Lang's "Blue Collar Gospel" album topped the charts in March of 2025 (Real Southern Gospel) as well as making the nominee list for the Gospel Music Association's Dove Awards.

 Songwriting

 A number of artists have recorded songs written by Mosley.
-In addition to the songs Mosley wrote for New Tradition and The Farm Hands, he has had songs recorded by The Grascals, Bobby Osborne, Christian artists Sharron Kay King and Ken Holloway, Marty Raybon, country artist Lynn Anderson, and others.
+In addition to the songs Mosley wrote for New Tradition and The Farm Hands, he has had songs recorded by The Grascals, Bobby Osborne, Christian artists High Road, The King James Boys, Marty Raybon, country artist Lynn Anderson, and others.
 In 2005, southern gospel trio The Booth Brothers recorded "(Ask The Blind Man) He Saw It All".
 The song quickly became the trio's signature song.
 It was their first number one song and was named by the Singing News Magazine as one of the top Southern Gospel songs of all time. .A feature article about Mosley and his songwriting was featured in the April 2017 issue of Bluegrass Unlimited magazine and another in the February 2021 issue.
 Mosley and his 2020 solo album "The Secret of Life" were highly praised in publications American Songwriter magazine, No Depression magazine and others.